 The question of how many mice are born in an average house mouse litter is a loaded one.
 The answer touches upon how one pair of intruders can multiply its numbers and become a serious infestation problem.
 Make sure to check out our control options below to see what options you have to solve an infestation problem.
 Let’s check out some of the numbers involved.
-Warning: Be prepared to be overwhelmed—and not just from the math involved!
+Warning: Be prepared to be overwhelmed—and not just by the math involved!

 When Does Mating Begin?

 For starters, you have to have two mice, a male and a female.
 In some instances, females are already able to conceive at four weeks, but it usually isn’t until they are between six and eight weeks that they begin ovulating.

 Once a pair successfully mates, it typically takes a little less than three weeks for the gestation period to be complete.
 The mother gives birth to between five and seven pups, although twice as many are possible.

 One of the reasons nature has decreed that animals in the wild have large litters is because of the environmental factors that work against their vulnerable young.
 Lack of sufficient shelter or food means that only the heartiest will survive, and mothers may even eat their young ones in stressful situations.
 According to University of Oklahoma professor, Douglas W. Mock, author of More than Kin and Less than Kind, a mouse might devour her offspring for two reasons.

 - A mother will devote her family’s limited resources to the offspring with the best likelihood of survival; removing those she deems to be less hearty allows for less competition for food among the ones with the greater potential

 - The calories obtained from eating her young allow the mother to better care for the surviving pups and be strong enough to have another pregnancy